SUM TOTAL

 Build confidence.
 Explore strengths.
 Align as a family.
 The Early Risers program introduces families to the college journey before high school pressure begins.

 Explore Program →Refine direction.
 Strategize academics.
 Plan intentionally.
+The critical middle chapter of the college journey.

-Learn More →Position the profile.
+Explore Program →Position the profile.
 Develop themes.
 Prepare with purpose.

 Learn More →Refine your direction.
 Strengthen your profile.
 Apply with purpose.